NorbertRoller/Infrared-range-sensor-serial-esp32/README.md

 ## Important:
-The ultrasonic sensor needs to stay free of water drops and mist.
+The sensor needs to stay free of water drops and mist.
 I use a coating against mist with success.

 As you have to drill a hole into the watertank, it is important to seal it with the sensor.
 However the tine rubber seal is not able to seal properly.